5 Running Games to Play With Your Dog

 4. Hard to Get.

 People who are unpredictable in their movements are fascinating to dogs.
-With that in mind, use the “crazy person” game to get and keep your dog’s attention.
+With that in mind, use the “zig-zag” game to get and keep your dog’s attention.
 Hold a bunch of yummy treats to lure your dog to your side, then start moving away from them.
 Change speed and direction often, so they never know what you are going to do next.
 For example, run five steps, turn and jog slowly for 10, then execute a quick reverse and sprint in the opposite direction.
-Offer them praise and treats every time they’re right by your side, and keep moving like a crazy person to maintain their interest.
+Offer them praise and treats every time they’re right by your side, and keep yourself moving in various directions to keep them guessing.

 (And your own, while you’re at it.)